 1. Fees and overall cost

-One of the most common questions employers inquire about a 401(k) provider is the overall cost and fees they charge.
-Sometimes these fees can be reasonable depending on the service level of your plan.
-Beyond the typical recordkeeping and participant fees, there are several other fees that may not be very obvious, or are considered indirect, to employers.
+One of the most common questions employers ask about a 401(k) provider is the overall cost and fees they charge.
+These fees can vary depending on the service level of your plan and the features of the plan itself, but it is a key area to evaluate and monitor.
+Beyond the typical recordkeeping and participant fees, several other fees may not be very obvious—or can be considered indirect—to employers.

-Below are some of the fees you need to take into account when comparing plan providers.
+Below are some of the fees you should to take into account when comparing plan providers.

-• Recordkeeping fees: A recordkeeping fee is a recurring monthly or annual fee that plan providers charge for administering your plan.
+Recordkeeping fees: A recordkeeping fee is typically a recurring monthly or annual fee that plan providers charge for administering your plan.

 Already have a 401(k) plan?
-Benchmarking your existing plan against other providers can help determine if your plan’s services and fees are competitive with other plans—or if it’s time to change providers.
+Benchmarking your existing plan against other providers can help determine if your plan’s services and fees are competitive with other plans—or if it may be time to begin evaluating other 401(k) plan providers.

 2. Assistance with fiduciary responsibilities